Aiman220/project--restaurant-web-App/README.md

 - *Ordering Convenience:* Order your favorite dishes for delivery or takeout, all within the app.

-- *User Reviews:* Share your dining experiences and read reviews from other food enthusiasts.

 - *User-friendly Design:* Gericht offers an intuitive and user-friendly interface for a hassle-free experience.

 *Technologies Used:*